Rosdayle/L.i.me-Slimes/README.md

 Note to self clean up these diagrams

 **NOTES for recommended layout**
---note to self Release diagram or pictures, also notes for sizing cables and looping a cable through the Strap before soldering onto 3rd IMU
-For legs, the main tracking unit is on the feet, 2nd aux on ankle and 3rd aux on thigh.
-For spine Main unit is on chest, 2nd on waist, 3rd on hip

 - Size the AUX/EXT cables as you go with your limbs in flexed and extended with your intended layout to allow for enough cable slack for a full range of movement as well as not have an excsessive amount of wires, to prevent tangling/snagging.
 Though its better to have overestimate than underestimate as this is more easier to fix in the future.
-- Before soldering the 3rd IMU loop the LAN cable through inside of the strap
+- Before soldering the 3rd IMU loop the LAN cable through inside of one of the velcro straps to this will prevent the cable from flapping around loosly
 - It is normal for LAN cables to be tight fitting into the case you will need to push it in there, twisting it in helps
+- Plan where your soldering iron is going you do not want to burn other wires you just soldered on

 Make sure to have your soldering guide ready